 When the shutdowns hit the US, a lot of people were stuck inside with nothing to do.
 They were scared of the virus and scared that they couldn’t find the basic supplies they need.
 All of this caused a huge uptick in people learning about homesteading.
 Mostly because they were stuck at home and bored out of their mind.
 This in turn caused a lot of people to start gardens, learn how to process foods, and in general adopt the homesteaders mentality.
-If you have been asking yourself, should you homestead, I say yes.
+Is homesteading worth it?
+Absolutely!

 How To Get Started

 I wrote an entire blog post about how to start a homestead and how to homestead on 5 acres.
 You don’t need to have a million acres to homestead.
 To be honest, you don’t even need 5 acres.
 You just need the right attitude to get started.
 I talked, in depth about what homestead means here and the reality is that no two homesteads look the same.
 An urban homestead is just as amazing as a country homestead.
 A 100 acre homestead is just as awesome as a 5 acre homestead.
 At the end of the day, it doesn’t matter what homestead means because YOU are the homestead.
 It’s your ideas, your dreams, and your needs, not someone else’s.

 What Do You Want?

 Do you want to have a veggie garden, fruit trees or a container garden?
 Should you have chickens, rabbits, or quail because you only have a quarter acre in the city?
 What about a couple of goats or pigs?
 What about converting your lawn into a veggie garden?
 Or removing non edible landscaping and replacing it with edible, like raspberry bushes, grapes, or a salad bar?